Skip to main content

 Republican fundraiser Elliott Broidy is pictured in a news report about President Trump's personal attorney Michael Cohen on CBS News.
 (Screenshot / CBS News)

 Here are some of the party and campaign committees who oppose abortion rights to whom Broidy has given sizeable contributions.
-Donation records were accessed by Right Wing Watch via Open Secrets.
+Donation records were accessed by Right Wing Watch via Open Secrets(link is external).

 Republican National Committee: $264,000